HimoriK/awesome-gamedev/README.md

   information when possible.
 Various licenses, including free ones.

 ### Collections ###

-This category contains any 'grab-bags' of different kinds of art assets.

 * [Free stuff by 7Soul1][3] - A collection of various game-related assets.
 Available in PNG.
 Public domain.
 * [openclipart][6] - A collection of various clip art.
 Available in PNG.
 Public domain.